Renault RS01: Development

-The RS01 appeared cumbersome and overweight and indeed it was.
-But it was nothing more than an experimental test car at this stage, and Jabouille, who was also the team's driver, worked hard to develop it.
-The engine block was made in cast iron to withstand the pressures of turbocharging, whilst the chassis itself was kept as uncomplicated as possible to aid development.
+Designed by Cortanze and Jean-Pierre Jabouille, it first appeared at the 1977 British Grand Prix – becoming the first car with forced induction to compete in a Formula One race since the BRM Type 15 in 1951.
+The resulting RS01 was cumbersome in appearance and also overweight, but it was nothing more than an experimental test car at this stage.
+Jabouille, who was also the team's sole driver, worked hard to develop it.
+The engine block was made in cast iron to withstand the pressures of turbocharging, whilst the chassis itself was kept as uncomplicated as possible to not stand in the way of engine development.
+The initial cars featured a single turbocharger and mechanical fuel injection from Kugelfischer.

+The chassis was built up from steel plates and featured a typical, double A-arm front suspension with inboard-mounted coil springs (similar to that of the A500) and a rear four-link suspension with lower parallel arms.
+Renault was also forced to depend on British manufacturers: the brakes came from Lockheed and the gearbox was a Hewland FGA400-6.
+The introductory bodyshape was reminiscent of the Tyrrell P34, with a wide, rounded front spoiler that looked more sportscarlike than open-wheeled races and with a similar cockpit enclosure as well.
+The look of the car was frequently revised as experience was gained, however, and was entirely different by the time the RS01 was replaced.

 Race history

 The RS01 was chronically unreliable, earning the nickname 'the yellow teapot' from rival teams (as it tended to blow up fairly regularly, usually in a cloud of white smoke), but Jabouille and the team pressed on throughout the rest of 1977 and 1978 until scoring the car's first points, a fourth place at the 1978 United States Grand Prix at Watkins Glen.
 The car had been developed so much it barely resembled the chunky machine that it had been when it first appeared, and the team's performance picked up throughout the season.
 Reliability improved, as the huge turbo lag had been overcome with the use of twin turbochargers.

 The RS01 started the season for the team, with Jabouille scoring the first pole position for a turbo car at the South African Grand Prix at Kyalami, a circuit located at high altitude where the thinner air saw the turbos operating at their maximum while the naturally aspirated cars such as the flat 12 Ferrari and Alfa Romeos, and the V8 Cosworth DFV, actually lost approximately 20% of their power compared to at sea level.

 Within three years most of the other teams would begin adopting turbochargers for themselves, with Ferrari, Alfa, and other manufacturers such as BMW, Honda and Porsche all supplying turbocharged engines.